-- A person commits an offence of "tipping off", under DTROP/OSCO or UNATMO, if, knowing or suspecting that an STR or a disclosure referred to in paragraph 640.2.4, has been made, he/she discloses to any other person any matter that is likely to prejudice an investigation that might be conducted following the original disclosure.
-An offence of tipping off carries a maximum penalty, upon conviction, of imprisonment for three years and a fine of \$500,000. - A risk exists that clients could be tipped off unintentionally when practices are seeking to extend their CDD enquiries during the establishment or course of a business relationship, or when conducting occasional or ad hoc transactions or services.
-If further enquiries of clients become necessary, where it is known or suspected that an STR has already been made, the clients should not be made aware that relevant agencies have been alerted about them. - Clients' awareness of a possible STR or investigation could prejudice future efforts to investigate the suspected ML/TF activities.
-Therefore, if practices form a suspicion that activities or transactions relate to ML/TF, they should take into account the risk of tipping off when completing the CDD process.
-Practices must ensure that their employees are aware of and sensitive to these issues when conducting CDD.
+- A person commits an offence of "tipping off", under DTROP/OSCO or UNATMO if, knowing or suspecting that an STR has been made, he/she discloses to any other person any matter that is likely to prejudice an investigation that might be conducted following the original disclosure.
+An offence of tipping off carries a maximum penalty, upon conviction, of imprisonment for three years and a fine of \$500,000. - A risk exists that clients could be unintentionally tipped off when practices are seeking to extend their CDD obligations during the establishment or course of the business relationship, or when conducting occasional or ad hoc transactions or services.
+If further enquiries of a client become necessary, where it is known or suspected that an STR has already been made, the client should not be made aware that relevant agencies have been alerted about his/her name. - A client's awareness of a possible STR or investigation could prejudice future efforts to investigate the suspected ML/TF operation.
+Therefore, if practices form a suspicion that

-&lt;sup>33 STREAMS (Suspicion Transaction Report and Management System) is a web-based platform to assist in the receipt, analysis and dissemination of STRs.
+STREAMS (Suspicion Transaction Report and Management System) is a web-based platform to assist in the receipt, analysis and dissemination of STRs.
 Use of STREAMS is recommended, especially for practices which make frequent reports.
 Further details may be obtained from the JFIU.